rabbitmq/rabbitmq-website/site/upgrade.md

 RabbitMQ will not promote unsynchronised queue mirrors on controlled queue master shutdown when
 [default promotion settings](ha.html#promotion-while-down) are used.
-However if a queue master encounters any errors during shutdown, an unsynchronised queue slave might still be promoted.
-It is generally safier option to synchronise a queue first.
+However if a queue master encounters any errors during shutdown, an [unsynchronised queue mirror](/ha.html#unsynchronised-mirrors) might still be promoted.
+It is generally safer option to synchronise a queue first.

 This can be verified by listing queues in the management UI or using `rabbitmqctl`: